SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

  ![CP Cockpit](./images/setup7.png)

-2. n the Select Entities dropdown list, type or select your subaccount, choose select and then GO.
+2. In the Select Entities dropdown list, type or select your subaccount, choose select and then GO.

 3. Choose *Configure Entitlements* and then *Add Service Plans*.